-We have established four guiding principles which govern everything we do here at The Monkey Puzzle Tree – from the way we seek out our incredible artists to the way we manufacture.
+We have established five guiding principles which govern everything we do here at The Monkey Puzzle Tree – from the way we seek out our incredible artists to the way we manufacture.
 Below, we sum up the four key pillars of our pledge to you…

 Ethical & sustainable

 As an ethical brand, we promise to make all our fabrics, wallpapers and cushions to the highest possible environmental standards.
 Our studio is powered by green energy, and we try and keep our car use to a minumum and produce very little waste.

 Where possible we use natural fibres which are biodegradable.
 Our cork is grown chemical free in Portugal, and our linen is also from Europe.
 All the wood pulp in our papers in FSC certified.

 We also think it's really important that our fabrics are hardwearing, and that's why we will sometimes use a blend of fibres to increase the life of the fabric.